ibm-ecosystem-engineering/envizi-data-hierarchy-blog/1-create-and-load-data/readme.md

 ## Objective
-The objective of this article is to help create an hierarchy for an organization for streamline the required data collection in their whole journey to sustainability.
+The objective of this article is to help understand the importance of organizing the sustainability data.
 ## Why Organizing data is important in Sustainability journey ?

 To meet with the net-zero goals, the first step for the organizations after identifying  the material boundaries is, to collect the data for Scope1 , 2 and 3 emissions.
 The organization may have their operations spanned across various locations / regions /  business units , departments, manufacturing sites, suppliers, subsidiaries, etc.   So, It is important for organization to collect the data across all these operations  and ensure that at any point of time,  there should be a complete visibility of data.
-And to achieve the same, it is crucial that the data to be organized in a fashion such that at any point of time, there is a complete visibility , auditability and at the same time get insights on the organization’s sustainability journey.

-The Organization should be able to view data at various levels
+For example, the Organization should be able to view data at various levels
 - at the entire organization level
-- or at a particular location / site / business unit
+- or at a particular business unit / location / site
-- at particular meter / asset level and quickly understand whether they are moving in the right direction towards their net-zero journey or not.
+- at particular meter ( like electricity, water, etc)   / asset level
+- and quickly understand whether they are in-line with their net-zero goals
+- which location / business unit is performing better or worst, etc

+And to achieve the same, it is crucial that the data has to be organized in a fashion such that at any point of time, the organization should be able to navigate easily, view the performance at various levels and  get insights.
+By having a structured approach, the organization should be able to streamline their data which help accelerate their sustaibability reporting as well as decarbonization journey.

 ## How Envizi Organizes the data ?